dustin-py/dustin-py.github.io/_posts/2020-06-23-myfirstpost.md

 | IT | Italy          | | US | United States  |

-Above in ***figure 2*** is a heatmap displaying the average test scores per section from each of the top 20 countries with the most tests submitted.
+Above in ***figure 1*** is a heatmap displaying the average test scores per section from each of the top 20 countries with the most tests submitted.

+### ***Figure 2:***
+Sentiment analysis is the interpretation and classification of emotions (positive, negative and neutral) within text data using text analysis techniques.

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~dustinstri92/13.embed"></iframe>

+Here in ***figure 2*** we can see the sentiment analysis of each question.
+The blue bars show the polarity on a scale from -1 to 1, where -1 shows negative emotion, 0 is neutral or no emotion, and  1 represents postive emotion.
+The green bars show the subjectivity on a scale 0 to 1, where 0 means that the sentiment is objective(fact) and 1 means that the sentiment is subjective(open to interpritation).

 ## Sources:
 - <a href="https://colab.research.google.com/drive/1S1Py8KFCspoBv734XBdzFtnHsuo21GDF?usp=sharing">**IPython Notebook**</a>